DuckyMomo20012/air-tracking/README.md

 - In Node-RED editor go to each MQTT node to edit server URL, topics...
 - Change the web title in the`dashboard/site` tab (on the right-side panel).
-- Change the web main color theme in `dashboard/theme` tab.
+- Change the web main color theme in the `dashboard/theme` tab.
 - If you don't have MQTT, you can connect node `MQTT emulator` (in Node-RED editor) to inject sample data.